 Sandeep has recorded music on more than 30 labels, including Virgin, Sony and Makar Records.
 His 2003 recording with Ghazal, including Kayhan Kalhor and Shujaat Khan, was nominated for a Grammy Award, as was the Silk Road Ensemble’s 2009 album Off the Map, which included “Sulvasutra,” a piece Evan Ziporyn composed for him.
 His 2006 Interview on the BBC’s Destination Music is still broadcast widely in Europe today.

 Sandeep Das was educated at Banaras Hindu University and is a Gold Medalist in English Literature.
-He began playing tabla at the age of eight; at the age of sixteen he performed with Ravi Shankar, and subsequently with all the stars of Indian music.
-He was three times the All-India drumming champion and was the youngest drummer ever to be graded by All-India radio.
+He began learning tabla at the age of eight from Sri Shiv Kumar Singh and at age 10 become a disciple of Pt.
+Kishan Maharaj ; at the age of sixteen he performed with Ravi Shankar, and subsequently with all the stars of Indian music.
+He was three times the All-India drumming champion and is the youngest Tabla player ever to be graded by All-India radio.

 He was awarded the Most Valuable Young Musician Award by the President of India in 2004.
 Also a cultural and educational entrepreneur, Sandeep founded HUM (Harmony and Universality through Music), an ensemble of world-class artists whose goal is to promote global understanding through musical performance and education.